wix-incubator/wix-code-docs/wix-inbox-v2/wix-inbox-v2/Messages/guides/messages-intro.md

 [Learn more about message types](wix-inbox-v2/messages/message-types) and how to structure messages in the `message` object.

+#### Visibility
+You can control who sees the messages being sent by setting the `visibility` field in the `message` object to one of the following:
+- `BUSINESS_AND_PARTICIPANT`: Messages are displayed to the business and partipicant in the channel of communication, for example a chat box widget.
+- `BUSINESS`: Messages are hidden from the participant and displayed only to the business on the dashboard's Inbox page.

+#### Direction
+Messages can be sent in of the following directions:
+- **Business to participant:** Messages sent from your site to your site visitors.
+- **Participant to Business:** Messages sent from your site visitors to your site.

 To use the Messages API, import `{ messages }` from the `wix-inbox.v2` module: